HostedHooks/nextjs-sample-app/README.md

 ### Step 3.
 Create a Webhook Event for your app instance

 Next, go to your app and create a [Webhook Event](https://docs.hostedhooks.com/developer-resources/components/webhook-events) for your app that subscribers can subscribe to.

-In this example, we set 4 events based on normal todo app functionalities:
+In this example, we created 4 events based on a traditional todo app:

 - `todo.created` - triggered whenever a new todo is **created**.
 - `todo.completed` - triggered whenever a todo is **completed**.